badaboot/gatsby-starter-minimal-ts/src/content/thoughts-ai-image.md

 ### Text to Image

-Whenever I look at generated images I want to edit them, since they're usually a little off.
+Whenever I look at generated images I want to edit them, especially those that are a little 'off'.

 For example these cats were generated using the [Black Forest's Schnell model](https://huggingface.co/spaces/black-forest-labs/FLUX.1-schnell) with the prompt: "Angry cat in Japanese style."